sjessa/fair-ML/README.md

 Rscript 02-prepare_data.R
 ```

 This downloads the Communities & Crime and Census datasets to a `data` directory, and the tidies up data for training learners.
-The results are `data/census/census_clean.tsv` where `black` is the sensitive attribute and `crime` the class, and `data/crime/crime_clean.tsv` where `sex` is the sensitive attribute and `income` the class.
+The results are `data/census/census_clean.tsv` where `sex` is the sensitive attribute and `income` the class, and `data/crime/crime_clean.tsv`, where `black` is the sensitive attribute and `crime` the class

 ### Train baseline classifiers on the Crime dataset
 ```